piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 # Content delivery test scenarios

-Load the website in your browser, and open the developer tools to understand how content is optimized when delivered through CloudFront.
+Load the website in your browser, and open the Chrome developer tools to understand how content is optimized when delivered through CloudFront.

  Test scenario  | How to test |
 :--------------- | :-------------|